antaresQ/cafe-react-fe/README.md

     		2.2.3 npm run dev

 		2.3 Docker Container
-  			2.3.1 SET "VITE_API_BASE_URL" in .env file is set to ip address where backend project 'Cafe-NET-API' is deployed
+  			2.3.1 SET "VITE_API_BASE_URL" in .env file is set to url and port of where backend project 'Cafe-NET-API' is deployed
 			2.3.2 In project folder: docker build -f ./Dockerfile -t cafe-react-fe 2.3.3 To deploy: docker run -d --rm -it -p 8050:3000 --name cafe-react-fe cafe-react-fe